- Getting Around

 How can customers and the community offer their input?

 Pierce Transit posted signs at each stop identified for potential removal and sought public input from early March through mid-April 2021.
 The agency also reached out to riders and community members in many other ways, including through digital communications, virtual meetings, information onboard buses and a host of other communications.
 As of April 16, the agency had received more than 416 comments.
 About 60 percent disagreed with the proposal to remove a stop, while 30 percent agreed.
 The remainder were general comments.

 The comment period is officially closed, but if a member of the public would still like to offer input, they may call Pierce Transit Customer Services at 253.581.8000 (option 1, then option 1 again) and leave a comment.

 What happens next?

-The Pierce Transit Board of Commissioners will approve the final stop removal plan at an upcoming board meeting.
-Once the final decision has been made about which stops to remove in September, Pierce Transit will post signs at each stop letting riders know whether the decision was made to remove that stop or not.
+The Pierce Transit Board of Commissioners will be asksed to consider and approve the final stop removal plan at its Aug.
+9, 2021 board meeting.
+Once the final decision is made about which stops will be removed, Pierce Transit will post signs at each of those stops letting riders know they will be removed.